Creating a New Node

 - Communicate over SSL: if the panel is using SSL the Daemon is required to use SSL as well.

-- Behind Proxy: if you have the daemon behind a proxy that terminates SSL connections before arriving at the daemon then this option should be selected.
-If none of that sentence made sense, this doesn't effect you.
+- Behind Proxy: if you have the Daemon behind a proxy that terminates SSL connections before arriving at the Daemon

 - Server File Directory: the location on the physical server where the daemon is to store the files the servers